Conflict Resolution

 Properties and frontmatter

-Section titled “Properties and frontmatter”Property conflicts (frontmatter fields like status, due-date, tags) follow the same three-way merge logic as block content.
-If Notion changed a property and you didn’t touch it in Obsidian — or vice versa — it merges automatically.
+Section titled “Properties and frontmatter”Property conflicts (frontmatter fields like status, due-date, tags) follow the same smart merge logic as block content.
+If Notion changed a property and you didn’t touch it in Obsidian - or vice versa - it merges automatically.
 A conflict only appears if both sides changed the same property to different values.